goessner/g2/README.md

 ### Why ###

 Who might need *yet another 2D graphics library* ?
 Well, *(non-software)* engineers and scientists mostly need an easy way to create some prototypal - static or interactive - web based graphics.
-They want a simple and intuitive API fully documented on a single page cheat sheet.
+They want a small and high performant library with a simple and intuitive API fully documented on a single page cheat sheet.

 ### Introduction ###